 Several observers noticed the fact that Slade's hands, when in contact with their own, were feverishly hot, and emitted a crackling, detonating sound.
 He would withdraw them as though the contact burnt him.
 I specially noticed this during the writing while I held the slate.
-After Slade had made a few downthe two gentlemen had each a foot upon it.
-Mr. Colley describes a sensation of throbbing within the slate-a heaving as when the confined steam lifts the lid of a kettle-and in a moment an explosion took place that scattered it in fragments over the carpet, like spray from a fountain.
-Mr. Colley instantly took up the slate, and found the words written in the order in which they had been dictated.
+After Slade had made a few downward passes over my arm, my fingers tingled, and I heard distinct detonating noises in the table.